KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the quota of nodes allowed to be inspected by an XPathNavigator is exceeded.

-    throw [System.ServiceModel.Dispatcher.XPathNavigatorException]::New("the quota of nodes allowed to be inspected by an XPathNavigator is exceeded.")
+    throw [System.ServiceModel.Dispatcher.XPathNavigatorException]::New('the quota of nodes allowed to be inspected by an XPathNavigator is exceeded.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.Dispatcher.XPathNavigatorException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.Dispatcher.XPathNavigatorException.aspx)